 The WorkLife Integration Program (WIP) at the University of California San Diego Center for Mindfulness is dedicated to delivering outstanding customized mindfulness resources that have a positive impact on business, individuals, and culture while integrating personal health and well-being with business success.

 The Center for Mindfulness is a program within the UC San Diego Center for Integrative Medicine and Department of Psychiatry.
 The foundation of our work lies in the Mindfulness-Based Stress Reduction (MBSR) program developed by Jon Kabat-Zinn, Ph.D at the University of Massachusetts Medical School Center for Mindfulness.
 The profound effects of this work are strongly supported by a large body of scientific research, some of which will be shared during this workshop.

 For more information, visit http://health.ucsd.edu/specialties/mindfulness/

 Christy Cassisa, JD

-Christy’s previous professional life includes coaching and consulting, as well as time served in corporate America, higher education administration, and in practicing law.
-Christy earned her law degree from the University of Missouri, Columbia School of Law and a BS in Life Sciences from Missouri Science & Technology, is certified to administer both the Myers Briggs Type Indicator® and the EQ-I 2.0, and is also trained as a professional coach.
-She lives in San Diego with her husband and two daughters, who helped lead her to mindfulness and continue to remind her every day of the challenge and joy of being present.
+Christy’s previous professional life also includes almost a decade in Account Management with Thomson Reuters Legal, work in higher ed administration at the University of San Diego School of Law, and several years actually practicing law.
+Christy graduated with a JD from the University of Missouri, Columbia School of Law and a BS in Life Sciences from Missouri Science & Technology, is certified to administer both the Myers Briggs Type Indicator® and the EQ-I 2.0, and is also trained as a professional coach.

 *The Rady School of Management Center for Executive Development (CED) may change, postpone or cancel a class at any time.
 We do not provide refunds for any fees related to travel, including but not limited to gas, bus fare, train tickets, airline tickets, etc. Certificate requirements may also change.
 We will provide as much notice as possible should this occur.